 #1.
 Convenience is the Key

-Consumers in the LATAM region are attracted to e-commerce apps of Mercado Libre and its peers for convenience.
+Consumers in the LATAM region are attracted to the e-commerce apps of Mercado Libre and its peers for convenience.
 Companies such as Mercado Libre have played an instrumental role in shaping the current e-commerce landscape of Latin America.

 Companies such as Glovo and Rappi are not far behind as they too are developing a “Super-App” ecosystem where local customers would be able to access multiple online services and payment options, all in one place.